Questions & Answers

 If you are looking to start PAT testing as a business we recommend that you attend our City & Guilds 2377 course.
 This qualification is a requirement of NICEIC, NAPIT and most public liability insurance policies.
 The course does not cover starting a business, but if you have any specific questions we will do our best to help.

 Do you provide a calibration service for the testers?

 No, we don't carry out any calibration ourselves.
 Metrel, Kewtech and Seaward all offer a calibration service.
 Alternatively, there are independent calibration companies.
 It may also be worth checking with your local electrical wholesaler, as they often organise calibration days.
 This usually works out to be the cheapest option!

 Many of the downloadable testers have a calibration warning screen that only be cleared by the manufacturer or authorised calibration centre.
 If you use an independent company, check first that they are able to clear the warning message.
-We have also have some more information on our article on calibration here.
+We have also have some more information in our article on calibration.

 Can we pay via invoice?

 Yes, we can send you a pro forma invoice but unfortunately, we can only book the course place when we have received payment.

 Can you offer us a discount if we book multiple places?

 We don't offer preferential rates for our open courses.
 We feel it's only fair that everyone attending the course should pay the same price.
 If you have multiple people to train, our Onsite PAT Course may work out cheaper.